You pull your Chime Visa® Debit Card out of your wallet to get some money from an ATM. Your friend notices that you weren’t charged an ATM fee.1

 What bank does Chime use?

 Chime is not a bank but a financial technology company.
-We partner with The Bancorp Bank and Stride Bank, N.A., Members FDIC, which are both FDIC-insured.
+We partner with The Bancorp Bank, N.A. and Stride Bank, N.A., Members FDIC, which are both FDIC-insured.

 Chime partners with banks in a tag-team fashion.
 Chime helps its partner banks: